 4. “I feel so lucky to have known him / her.”

-We want to say the right thing to those who are grieving, but it isn’t always the easiest to find them in the moment.
-Keep these conversation topics in mind the next time you attend a funeral or wake to honor the deceased and their loved ones.
+While you want to say the right thing to those who are grieving, it isn’t always easy to find words in the moment.
+Keep these conversation topics in mind the next time you attend a funeral or memorial service to honor the deceased and show your support to their loved ones.